Lapin0t/phd-manuscript/main/02_games.typ

-bisimulations, a line of work has developped a theory of _enhanced_ bisimulations, in which the premise is weakened to $x lt.tilde f th (g th x)$--- bisimulation _up-to $g$_---for some _compatible_ $g$, which must verify $g compose f lt.tilde f compose g$.
+bisimulations, a line of work has developped a theory of _enhanced_ bisimulations, in which the premise is weakened to $x lt.tilde f th (g th x)$--- bisimulation _up-to $g$_---for some _compatible_ $g$, which must verify $g compose f lt.tilde f compose g$. #tom[Attention, la compatibilité n'est pas nécessaire, si?]
 This eases bisimilarity proofs where, for example, the relation between states is only preserved by the transition functions up-to transitive closure, provided the transitive closure has been proven compatible.

-Satisfyingly, the least upper bound of all compatible function is still compatible.
+Satisfyingly, the least upper bound of all compatible functions is still compatible.
 It is called the _companion_ of $f$, written $t_f$, and moreover satisfies $t_f bot th approx nu f$.
-This enables to work with the following generalized principle.
+This enables working with the following generalized principle.

 #centering(inferrule(